SIGHPC-SYSPROS/OrganizationalDocs/SIGHPCSystemsBylaws.md

 * Notification to the ACM SIGHPC Chapters Committee Chair and ACM Headquarters of any changes in the officers of the Chapter.
-* Submission of any proposed amendment to these bylaws to the ACM SIGGHPC Executive Committee, the ACM Local Activities Manager, and the Chairs of the Membership Services Board and the ACM Constitution and Bylaws Committee.
+* Submission of any proposed amendment to these bylaws to the ACM SIGHPC Executive Committee, the ACM Local Activities Manager, and the Chairs of the Membership Services Board and the ACM Constitution and Bylaws Committee.
 * Assisting the Chair in the management of the Chapter.